 A scenic four-hour drive will bring you from St. John’s to the bottom of “The Boot” – the Burin Peninsula.
 Here you’ll find Fortune Head, yet another of Newfoundland and Labrador’s geological gems.
 From the Fortune Head Geology Centre, take a guided walk to see fossil evidence of Earth’s first intelligent life.
 The rocks at Fortune Head mark a geologic time boundary between the Precambrian era and the Cambrian period, when life forms evolved to begin burrowing for food or shelter and developed protective shells.
 Simply put, these fossils show us the geological moment when life forms began to “get smart” about survival!

 Johnson Geo Centre

-Complete your geological journey at the Johnson Geo Centre where you’ll learn all about the rocks upon which our capital city was built, while standing far below the ground!
-The Geo Centre was built into a natural rock basin below the Earth’s surface, giving it the unique quality of having 550 million-year-old exposed rock walls.
+Complete your geological journey at the Johnson GEO CENTRE where you’ll learn all about the rocks upon which our capital city was built, while standing far below the ground!
+The facility was built into a natural rock basin below the Earth’s surface, giving it the unique quality of having 550 million-year-old exposed rock walls.
 What better way to learn about the geology of this region than to stand within it?